5 Places in the Footsteps of JM de La Mennais

 Saint-Brieuc and Paris

 At the beginning of 1815, the Bishop of Saint-Brieuc suddenly died.
 At the age of 35, Jean-Marie de la Mennais was placed at the head of the diocese for a period of five years.
-Under his impulse, Christian life was reborn: he organised the ecclesiastical retreats, led the popular missions, supported monastic life, reformed seminaries.
+Under his impulse, Christian life was reborn: he organised the ecclesiastical retreats, led the popular 20140726_144508missions, supported monastic life, reformed seminaries.
 But the youth worried him excessively: in Saint-Brieuc, he was the direct witness of crime; he was convinced that education becomes a priority for his time.

 In 1819, he began to gather some young people to form them to become Primary school teachers.
 Three years earlier, in Auray, Fr.
 Gabriel Deshayes preceded him in a similar project.
 On June 6th, 1819, they contracted a pact of union: it was the origin of the Institute of the Brothers of Christian Instruction.